 Consideration of negotiated reimbursement for past expenses of infrastructure has been a question posed by the Council.
-Due to the initial expenses originating from hospital funds, along with the multi-year exploration of development between the hospital and Yanik, City staff has taken the approach to defer that policy consideration to the NH+C Chief Operating Officer Ehn who has been a primary staff spokesperson for the hospital with City Staff.
+Due to the initial expenses originating from hospital funds, along with the multi-year exploration of development between the hospital and Yanik, City staff has taken the approach to defer that policy consideration to the NH+C Chief Operating Officer (COO) Jerry Ehn who has been a primary staff spokesperson for the hospital with City Staff.

-According to Chief Operating Officer Ehn, the NH+C began to explore the west location to identify an option that worked for both the developer and the hospital, allowing the developer to utilize the existing utilities made the project financially feasible.
+According to COO Ehn, the NH+C began to explore the west location to identify an option that worked for both the developer and the hospital, allowing the developer to utilize the existing utilities made the project financially feasible.
 For the west location, NH+C funded the initial infrastructure costs through hospital funds with no cost to the City of Northfield.
-Chief Operating Officer Jerry Ehn has articulated that utilities and private road was incurred by the hospital when the campus was established.
-In an effort to support the financial model for this program NH+C did not anticipate passing any of our utility costs on to the developer.
+COO Ehn has articulated that utilities and private road costs were incurred by the hospital when the campus was established.
+In an effort to support the financial model for this program, NH+C did not anticipate passing any of the utility costs on to the developer.
 This approach requires no cash from the medical center and supports a program that will provide services to Medicaid waiver seniors.

-The partnership between NH+C, Yanik Companies, and Benedictine Health Systems provides additional senior housing with services will help address the financial challenges of offering traditional nursing home services in a hospital setting.
+The partnership between NH+C, Yanik Companies, and Benedictine Health Systems provides additional senior housing with services that will help address the financial challenges of offering traditional nursing home services in a hospital setting.
 The projected design and construction cost for development east of the hospital required a contribution of \$2M to cover infrastructure costs.
 The west location offered opportunities to reduce costs related to site development, connecting to utilities and use of the private access road to the Northfield Hospital.

-According to Chief Operating Officer Ehn, the Hospital Board voted to recommend the proposed senior housing project based on the following criteria:
+According to COO Ehn, the Hospital Board voted to recommend the proposed senior housing project based on the following criteria:

-- 1. was supported by the market analysis. - 2. did not include the hospital subsidizing the land lease or contributing to operational costs. - 3. did not have the hospital contributing to the infrastructure costs other than sharing a road and allowing the utility connection (zero cash). - 4. offered services for those on the elderly waiver (medical assistance). - 5. did not have a large financial ask of the City. - 6. had a design that complemented the hospital campus and approved by St. Olaf. - 7. was reported to be a sustainable development project. - 8. offered a near-term solution for adding needed senior services and a future solution for our skilled care
+- 1. was supported by the market analysis. - 2. did not include the hospital subsidizing the land lease or contributing to operational costs. - 3. did not have the hospital contributing to the infrastructure costs other than sharing a road and allowing the utility connection (zero cash). - 4. offered services for those on the elderly waiver (medical assistance). - 5. did not have a large financial ask of the City. - 6. had a design that complemented the hospital campus and approved by St. Olaf.